walterav1984/dvswitch/README.md

-Warning This Page/Project is evolving, things can break/change/damage without notice!
+Warning This Page/Project is evolving, things can break/change/damage without notice during each commit!

 #dvswitch
 * live PAL/NTSC VideoMixer (network orientated) for DV file(s)/stream(s) originating from local FireWire/iLink devices like camera's, recorders or even remote ones on the network/internet.